 The Selling Process

 Selling a home or property can be a daunting task.
-There’s more to is than just propping up a “For Sale” sign in your front yard.
+There’s more to it than just propping up a “For Sale” sign in your front yard.
 Understanding the process can give you a leg up on the task.
-A Real Estate Agent, can work with you to understand the process, to manage your expectations, and ultimately, ease the stress.
+A Real Estate Agent can work with you to understand the process, to manage your expectations, and ultimately, ease the stress.

 The following are the steps or phases of the Selling Process.

 The price of your home or property is the first step in the process.
 A good price attracts Buyers.
 A well priced home can generate buyers’ competing offers that ultimately drives up the price of the home or property.
 As your Agent, I know the area and what buyers are looking for.
 I can help you set a price that will be attractive to Buyers, especially in today’s market.